Undergraduate Program Sexuality, Gender, and Queer Studies

 - Chicano/Latino Studies

 Our students have close connections with their professors and department faculty.
 Our faculty are active scholars, thus, their classes are relevant and applicable to the professional world.
 Their scholarship covers a wide variety of academic topics such as:

 - Examining gender, race, and class in Asian American literature

 - Queer of color theory in urban locales

 - Service citizenship and blood donation in queer communities

 Faculty designed this degree to best fit student needs and interests.
 The program enhances student interactions with the broader Portland LGBTQ+ community.

 Sexuality, gender, and queer studies majors are active in the community.
 Our students volunteer at the Women's Resource Center or Queer Resource Center on campus.
-And, they intern at at local nonprofits throughout Portland, Oregon.
+And, they intern at local nonprofits throughout Portland, Oregon.
 Our students also organize educational and social events on campus.
-Students majoring in Women's Studies gain real-world experience through their connections with community.
+Students majoring in Women's Studies gain real-world experience through their connections with the community.

 One of the requirements of the program is through the practicum.
 Students connect with the community and campus to illuminate the relationship between feminist theory and practice.